JesusTimaure/ekf-slam-ros-gazebo/README.md

-# ekf-slam-ros-gazebo
+# EKF-SLAM in ROS/Gazebo
-This repository implements and evaluates EKF-SLAM for a mobile robot in ROS/Gazebo, using landmark-based perception through the use of Lidar sensor in an unknown environment.
+This repository implements an Extended Kalman Filter (EKF) SLAM pipeline for a TurtleBot in a ROS–Gazebo simulation.
+The robot localizes itself and builds a map of an unknown environment by detecting cylindrical pillars as point landmarks by using a Lidar sensor.